soneralp/ledger-app/README.md

 This is a Laravel-based ledger application that allows users to register, create accounts, manage balances, and perform transactions.
 Below are the API endpoints currently available in the application.

+## Efficient Balance Retrieval

+Instead of calculating the balance directly from transactions, the balance should be stored in a separate table or field for each transaction.
+When a new transaction occurs, the balance is updated along with it.
+This allows for quick balance retrieval without the need to recalculate millions of transactions repeatedly.

 ## API Endpoints

 ### 1. User Registration